jmmendez-ops/jmmendez-ops/README.md

 ### About me

-I'm a computer science student from the Philippines, currently learning the ropes of software development one project at a time.
+I'm a computer science student from the Philippines, currently learning the ropes of software development.
 I like turning small ideas into working tools  mostly through Python automation.

 - 🐍 I build Python automation scripts  things like bulk credential/hash testing tools using plain `.txt` input files
 - Currently learning Dart & Flutter to move into mobile app development